 - We also try to deep dive into how he/she would like to progress within the role and the company, this gives us a clearer picture of how the candidate will fit in the organization.

 Send snippets of the company updates, what did the team do that week?
 This will ensure that the candidate is well versed with the company and the people in it which can help him to be productive from day one.
+Also, send informational updates about the company and interesting facts about logo design to involve the candidate in the company’s history and culture and you can easily create a logo using one of the many logo makers.

 Have a smooth onboarding flow